EarthyScience/SINDBAD/docs/src/pages/settings/forcing.md

     "source_product": a metadata used to identify data source and improve clarity.
 Note that it is not used in data processing and calculation, e.g., "FLUXNET", "source_to_sindbad_unit": a numerical value used for unit conversion of the variable on the go, "source_unit": a metadata used to identify variable units in the source data and improve clarity.
-Note that it is not used in data processing and calculation., "source_variable": a string variable in the data.
+Note that it is not used in data processing and calculation., "source_variable": a string variable name in the data file.
 Note that SINDBAD variable names are the keys listed under variables, "space_time_type": a string indicating the data type , e.g., "spatiotemporal" for data with time and space dimensions },
 ````